-The STA TEI monitors WLAN access network usage (monitoring if the radio channel is busy or idle).
-If the radio channel is idle, the STA may attempt to send control or traffic data through the WLAN radio channel.
-If the radio channel is busy, the STA will not send control of traffic data through the WLAN radio channel, it will wait until the radio channel is idle.
+The STA TEI monitors WLAN access network usage to determine if the WLAN radio channel is busy or idle.
+If the radio channel is idle, the STA may attempt to send control or data traffic through the WLAN radio channel.
+If the radio channel is busy, the STA will not send control or data traffic through the WLAN radio channel, and it will wait until the radio channel is idle.

-Registration and authentication and its message procedures
+Registration and authentication message procedures

-The STA shall initially support registration and authentication to establish a connection between the STA and N3IWF.
-NWu for registration and authorization involves IP protocol, IKEv2 and EAP-5G protocol, and secured signaling tunnel over N1 (a.k.a. signaling radio bearer) is required to exchange NAS signals.
+The STA shall initially support registration and authentication to establish a connection between the STA (TEC) and N3IWF.
+NWu for registration and authorization involves IP protocol, IKEv2 and EAP-5G protocol, and secured signaling tunnel over N1 (a.k.a. signaling radio bearer) is required to exchange Non-Access Stratum (NAS) signals.

 Registration and authentication function

-Association and authentication services provided by the IEEE 802.11 DS allow the N3IWF to perform the required registration and authentication of individual IEEE 802.11 STAs within an ESS.
+Association and authentication services provided by the IEEE 802.11 Distribution System (DS) allow the N3IWF to perform the required registration and authentication of individual IEEE 802.11 STAs within an Extended Service Set (ESS).
+Figure 6 shows the control plane interface between STA and N3IWF, which includes the following protocols.

 IP communication protocol